dbos-inc/dbos-demo-apps/bank/README.md

 ### Authentication and Authorization

-In Bank, users authenticate with the frontend via an external Keycloak service, and then authenticate with the backend via JWT tokens.
+In Bank, users authenticate with the frontend via an external OAuth service (or an internal mockup), and then authenticate with the backend via JWT tokens.
 Authentication and authorization in the backend proceeds in three steps:
-1. Verify the JWT token with Keycloak using a Koa middleware.
+1. Verify the JWT token from the OAuth server using a Koa middleware.
 2. Use an authentication middleware to extract user and role information set by the Koa middleware in step 1.
 3. The framework checks the authenticated user and roles against the required roles of the target operation.